What do we do with 1st Timothy 4:1 People?

 And finally, Jesus had in some way confronted “Jezebel” concerning her teaching and she refused to change.
 He confronted her, either by speaking directly to her conscience or through people He used to challenge her.
 She chose to continue on in her false teaching in spite of the warnings she had been given (Revelation 2:20-22).
 Jesus was not amused.
 He promises to “cast her on a bed of suffering” for her refusal to repent.
 This stands as a stark warning to anyone who is tempted to ignore their conscience.

 Jesus also liberally criticizes those in leadership who looked the other way while this woman led the ignorant into a spiritually treacherous compromise with the culture (Revelation 2:20).
-“Jezebel” was guilty of false teaching but the weak leadership in Thyatira gave her a place to preach.
+“Jezebel” was guilty of false teaching but the weak leadership in Thyatira gave her a platform.
 Her ministry would not have lasted without the platform they provided.
 It’s clear from the text: the spiritual leadership at the helm in Thyatira were not oblivious nubs led astray by an evil mastermind who was outfoxing them with her excellent (but untrue) arguments.
 Jesus is clear: by refusing to deal with her sin they aided her ministry.

 Sigh.